Control of Static Friction by Designing Grooves on Friction Surface: Model and Methods

 where $\sigmaf$ is the frictional stress, $\bm{v}(x,y) = (\dot{u}_x, \dot{u}_y)$ is the slip velocity vector with velocities along the $i$ direction $\dot{u}_i$, and $v(x,y) = \lvert \bm{v} \rvert$ is the slip velocity~\cite{ccm2006}.
 The bottom pressure $p(x,y) = - \sigma_{zz}(x, y, z=0)$ is set to satisfy $u_z \geq 0$, where $p=0$ for $u_z > 0$.
 Here, $\mu(v)$ is the local friction coefficient depending on $v$.
 In the static region with $v(x,y)=0$, $\mu(v)$ is lower than $\muS$, and set to balance the local internal shear stress with the frictional stress.
 In the slip region with $v(x, y) > 0$, $\mu(v)$ is given by

 where $\muS$ and $\muK$ are the local static and dynamic friction coefficients, respectively.
 Here, $\vc$ is the characteristic velocity.
 The local Amontons’ law is expected to hold when a local region considered in the interface contains a sufficiently large number of real contact points, and has a negligibly small spatial variation in internal stress~\cite{Archard1957, Dieterich1996, Dieterich1994}.
+Note that the rate and state-dependent friction law~\cite{Baumberger2006} might be more appropriate to represent the local friction, but it coincides with the velocity-weakening friction law in Eq.~\eqref{eq:mu_v_ver1} for a sufficiently large slip length, which is satisfied in the poly methyl methacrylate (PMMA) experiments~\cite{Baumberger1999, Rubinstein2007, Katano2014, Bayart2016}.
+Hence, we have adopted Eq.~\eqref{eq:mu_v_ver1}.
+For blocks without grooves, the analysis using the velocity-weakening friction law~\cite{Otsuki2013} has been shown to reproduce the PMMA experimental results~\cite{Katano2014}.

 We numerically solve Eq.~\eqref{eq:eom_block} using FEM.
 The viscoelastic block is divided into cubes with length $\Delta x$, comprising six tetrahedrons.
 The displacements of its nodes are evolved based on Eq.~\eqref{eq:eom_block}, and the displacement and velocity within each element are approximated using linear interpolation.
 The local friction coefficient $\mu(v)$ is approximately given as